vmware-archive/platform-automation-demo/docs/pa-hack-a-thon.md

 - View Dodd's platform automation scripts and configuration (heavy on the demo)
 - Setup platform automation for your lab (home or public cloud)
 - Choose from PAS, MySql, RabbitMQ, PKS, and/or Harbor tiles
+- Ask questions and learn from each other
 - Have fun!

 ## Collaboration Suggestions